K-DRAMA REVIEW: “Hospital Playlist” Hums The Meaning Of Friendship Forged By Time and Love

 Jo Jung Suk as Lee Ik Joon

-Pouring his zesty spirit, Lee Ik Joon truly is the life of the party in Yulje Medical Center.
+Pouring his zesty spirit, Lee Ik Joon truly is the life of the party at Yulje Medical Center.
 If Songhwa is the heart, then Ik Joon is the soul of the team.
 Hesitating to extend his shoulder is not in his vocabulary.
 He could be playful, but he knows when his comfort and insights are needed by his friends and family.

 hospital playlist kdramadiary